 Pick two of your characters, or use two of the characters below.
 Read the following article and see how many of the questions you can answer about them.
 If you feel inspiration, pause in your reading and write your answers before continuing.

-Jesus Zimmerman is a physical therapist who wants nothing more than to stay home..
-He is generally generous and tolerant, but sometimes strict
+is a dishwasher who wants nothing more than to stay home..
+He is generally friendly and trustworthy, but sometimes naive

-Karen Gibson is a records clerk who just wants to feel safe..
-She is generally tactful and adventurous, but sometimes mistrustful
+is a pharmacy technician who wants to be a star..
+She is generally warm and friendly, but sometimes prejudiced

-Isaiah Roman is a public relations specialist who wants to have the thing everyone else wants..
-He is generally versatile and adventurous, but sometimes shy
+is a architectural manager who wants to fulfill a prophecy..
+He is generally determined and trustworthy, but sometimes loose-tongued

 These questions will help you build fictional relationships where there aren’t any obvious answers.